 Tents by Siân Norris | A.i.R Fiction, Poetry & Visual Art

 No one was surprised when an article appeared in the local paper condemning the appearance of the tents on the river bank.

 It was in keeping with its general editorial stance of spluttering outrage.

 Neither was anyone surprised by the responses.

-There were those who agreed the tents needed clearing away.
-Untidy, were the words used.
+There were those who agreed on the tents needed clearing away.
+Untidy were the words used.
 Unhealthy.
-Not a good look, and this was said with grave nods, for the city.
+Not a good look and this was said with grave nods, for the city.

 The council representative promised that a team were looking into it, rubbing her French manicured thumb against her index finger.